Florea Dumitrache: Club career

 Dumitrache won three league titles with The Red Dogs in 1971, 1973 and 1975.
 In the first one he contributed with 15 goals scored in the 28 matches he was used by coaches Nicolae Dumitru and Ionescu.
 In the second he played 26 games and scored 15 goals under the guidance of Ion Nunweiller and in the third he made 10 appearances with four goals netted while working once again with Dumitru.
 During his time at Dinamo, Dumitrache also played 16 games and scored six goals in European competitions.
 Notably, he netted once in a 11–0 win over Crusaders in the 1973–74 European Cup and helped the team earn a 1–0 home win over Real Madrid in the 1975–76 European Cup.
 He became the Divizia A top-scorer twice, first in 1969 with 22 goals and the second in 1971, alongside Constantin Moldoveanu and Gheorghe Tătaru with 15 goals.
 Dumitrache won two times (1968, 1969) the Romanian Footballer of the Year award, and in 1970, he was nominated for the Ballon d'Or along with Dinamo teammate Cornel Dinu.
 Italian club Juventus wanted to sign the 24-year-old Dumitrache after his performance in the 1970 World Cup, making an estimated $1.5 million offer for him, but Nicolae Ceaușescu's communist regime refused.

 After spending 11 seasons at Dinamo, Dumitrache went to play for Jiul Petroșani where for three seasons he made a successful partnership in the team's offence with Gheorghe Mulțescu.
 He netted 20 goals in his first season, being the league's second top-scorer, only behind former teammate, Dinamo's Dudu Georgescu who won the European Golden Shoe.
 In 1979 he went to Divizia B club, Corvinul Hunedoara where his former Dinamo teammate, Mircea Lucescu was coaching, scoring 15 goals in his first season which helped the club earn promotion to the first league.
 In the 1981–82 Divizia A season, the team finished third.
 Subsequently, Dumitrache played all four games in Corvinul's 1982–83 UEFA Cup campaign, scoring once as they got past Grazer AK in the first round, being eliminated in the following one by FK Sarajevo against whom he also netted a goal.
 During the second leg against Sarajevo, an incident occurred where he headbutted referee Gianfranco Menegali in the mouth and as a consequence, UEFA handed him the maximum seven year suspension from all its competitions.
-Dumitrache made his last Divizia A appearance on 17 September 1983 in Corvinul's 2–0 home loss to his former team, Jiul Petroșani, having a total of 357 matches with 170 goals scored in the competition.
+Dumitrache made his last Divizia A appearance on 17 September 1983 in Corvinul's 2–0 home loss to his former team, Jiul Petroșani, totaling 357 matches with 170 goals in the competition.
 He ended his career in 1984 after playing for Minerul Știința Vulcan.